-- The transmission uses public, open but regulated ISM radio band (ISM 868 MHz in Europe, 902 MHz in the US/FCC). - Within an actual bandwidth of 48 KHz and soon of 192 KHz, centred on the 862 MHz frequency, in France and Europe, each device transmits on a bandwidth of 100 Hz.
-A Sigfox modem cannot transmit more than overall 30s / hour (1% of time, i.e. roughly 6 messages max/hour). - The base frequency and authorised bandwidth are set in accordance with each countrys regulations.
+- ► The transmission uses public, open but regulated ISM radio band (ISM 868 MHz in Europe, 902 MHz in the US/FCC). - Within an actual bandwidth of 48 KHz and soon of 192 KHz, centred on the 862 MHz frequency.
+A Sigfox modem cannot transmit more than overall 30s / hour (1% of time, i.e. roughly 6 messages max/hour). - ► The base frequency and authorised bandwidth are set in accordance with each countrys regulations.
 This frequency range is public and can be shared with others users.